cavi-au/consent-observatory.eu/README.md

 - `MAIL_SMTP_PASS` **[required]** SMTP-server password (most likely password for the email address)
 - `MAIL_MESSAGE_FROM` **[required]** the email to set as the `from` field (e.g. `info@example.com` or `"John Doe" <info@example.com>`)
 - `MAIL_SMTP_DISABLE_VERIFICATION [default=false]` set to `true` disable the verification check when server starts, disable this during development for faster restart times
+- `MAIL_DISABLED [default=false]` set to `true` disable sending emails
+- `PORT [default=3000]` (only used for production) the port the server should use
+- `ORIGIN` (only used for production) the host name the server is running on, e.g. https://my.example

+for the full list of production `env` variables see https://github.com/sveltejs/kit/tree/master/packages/adapter-node

+### Using PM2 for Production
+**TODO beskriv forslag til setup med pm2, brugere etc. og inkluder bash-scripts i kode, så man kan kopiere, tilføje env-vars og lave scripts executable...**

 ## Configuring Rules (Rulesets)
 Rules are defined in rulesets which is one or more rule-files as described in the [Web-Extractor documentation](https://github.com/centre-for-humanities-computing/web-extractor)